Definition

 Baden‑Württemberg Announces New FAKT II Measure "Rotational Fallow in Viticulture" (E16) From 2027

-Baden-Württemberg has announced a new €2,500/ha subsidy for rotational fallow in viticulture starting in 2027 under the FAKT II agro-environmental scheme.
-The measure mandates a total ban on fertilizers and plant protection products on participating plots, reinforcing the regional policy shift toward chemical-free viticulture and regenerative land use.
+Baden-Württemberg has introduced a new subsidy for rotational fallow in viticulture starting in 2027 to support regenerative land management.
+The scheme mandates a total ban on fertilizers and pesticides on participating plots, signaling a continued regional policy shift toward chemical-free agriculture.

 Croatia: Agriculture Ministry Previews Hunting Act Amendments, Fruit Fly Programme and New Fisheries and CAP Support Rules